DiogoF2001/IAED_2023_Project_1/README.md

 ## Number of passed tests: 27/32

-Your code will not be reevaluated if you submit before 2023-03-27 20:07:20 @ Lisbon, Portugal.
-You need to wait 10 minute(s).
+Your code will not be reevaluated.
+The project deadline has passed.